ClouDesire/docusaurus/docs/channel.md

 sidebar_label: Channel management
 ---

-Distribution and channel logics are available in the cloudesire platform.
+Distribution and channel management are available in the cloudesire platform.

+When the channel management feature is enabled, new user roles became available:

-* **Parent** (the MSP usually) deals with Vendors, and decides the catalog composition for Distributors together with Wholesale Prices
+* **Parent** (the marketplace owner) manage the catalog of products offered by ISVs and assign them to Distributors
-* **Distributors** sell-in to Resellers (VAS, VAR, business partners, dealers, agents, etc.)
+* **Distributors** sell-in their products to their Resellers (business partners, dealers, agents)
-* **Resellers** sell-out to End-Customers (applying a Recommended Retail Price imposed by the MSP, or building up their own price strategy)
+* **Resellers** sell-out to End Customers

 Each Reseller can bill/invoice autonomously, or on behalf of the Distributors (useful for **Agents**/**Dealers**).

 ![parent-child summary schema](/img/docs/parent-child-schema.png)

-## Product/service assignment rules and pricing logics, along the chain
+## Logic along the chain

-**Main Product / Pricing logics:**
+Channel management has a steep learning curve, let's begin to clarify some of the most important behaviors.

+### Product management and pricing

+A product can be sold with the interaction of each user down the chain, from ISV to the Reseller:

-* The Parent (the Service Provider) deals with Vendors, acquiring Services at the "Vendor Price" negotiated with the Vendor
+* The Parent manage ISVs, acquiring Products at the *Vendor Price* negotiated with the ISV
-* The Parent decides the catalog composition for each Distributor,as well as the "Wholesale Price" for each Service Plan
+* The Parent decides the catalog composition for each Distributor, as well as the *Wholesale Price* for each Product Plan
-* Each Distributor decides the Service Plans that he wants to assign in different catalogs, together with the respective "Sell-in Price" applying a markup to the "Wholesale Price".
-Each catalog is assigned to one or more resellers.
+* Each Distributor decides the Product Plans that he wants to assign in different catalogs, together with the respective *Sell-in Price* applying a markup to the *Wholesale Price*.
+Each Distributor catalog is assigned to one or more Resellers.
-* Each Reseller decides the "Sell-out Price" for each Service Plan in one or more catalogs, then associate an End-Customer to a catalog.
+* Each Reseller decides the *Sell-out Price* for each Product Plan in one or more catalogs, then can associate an End Customer to a catalog.
+Each Reseller can manage its own public marketplace with an associated default catalog.

-**Each actor down the chain (from ISV to Reseller) can also:**
+### Reseller features

+A Reseller has access to a unique set of features:

 * Add **VAS** (Value Added Services, AKA [extra-resources](glossary.md#extra-resources) to empower its own offer (like